These capture the goofy, spooky and sweet aspects of Halloween. 👻

 Somehow this movie is rated PG, but it should be rated PG-13.

 I prefer the second movie.
 Maybe that's because I saw it on VHS in a public hall in a tiny town in Mexico, where it scandalized the older townspeople.

 Rated PG-13, not for scares and chills, but because of language, the complications of finding a virgin to sacrifice and the fact that the Wolfman "had nards."
 Most of that went over my head as a kid.
-Growing up, for me this film was up there with Goonies.
+When I was growing up, this film was up there with Goonies.

-Set in the winter, but creepy Danny DeVito as Penguin and Christopher Walken as Max Schreck along with music from Tim Burton make this a perfect Halloween film.
+Set in the winter, but a creepy Danny DeVito as Penguin and Christopher Walken as Max Schreck, along with music from Tim Burton, make this a perfect Halloween film.

 It's a movie set during Halloween, and it made millions of children (and grownups) cry.
 It can work as a Halloween movie.